 First year students can choose from three application options:

 - Early Decision (ED) applicants make a commitment to Rhodes as their first-choice institution and agree that, if admitted, they will enroll and withdraw all other applications.
-It's perfect for students who are ready to say, "If we can make Rhodes possible, Rhodes is where I will be."
+Early Decision applicants are also most likely to gain admission and will have priority consideration for financial aid.

 - Early Action (EA) applicants submit their application early but are not making a binding commitment.
 It's great for students who want to apply early but aren't yet ready to make their final college choice.